berndfo/zooterrain/README.md

 and then start the application the by running

-    java -cp target/zooterrain-full.jar -Dzooterrain.conn=${ZOOKEEPER_HOST_PORT} com.brainlounge.zooterrain.netty.WebSocketServer 9080
+    java -cp target/zooterrain-full.jar -Dzooterrain.conn=${ZOOKEEPER_HOST_PORT} com.brainlounge.zooterrain.netty.WebSocketServer 8080

-(replacing ${ZOOKEEPER_HOST_PORT} with your ZooKeeper address).
+Be sure to always replace ${ZOOKEEPER_HOST_PORT} with your ZooKeeper address. or simply:

+    java -Dzooterrain.conn=${ZOOKEEPER_HOST_PORT} -jar target/zooterrain-full.jar

+## Connecting from Browser

-Open a browser and navigate to http://localhost:9080/ You can run the server on other ports by changing the last parameter (here: 9080) in the java command line.
+Open a browser and navigate to http://localhost:8080/ You can run the server on other ports by changing the last parameter (here: 8080) in the java command line.